kataras/iris/plugin/typescript/README.md

 ## Options

 This plugin has **optionally** options
 1. Bin:    string, the typescript installation path/bin/tsc or tsc.cmd, if empty then it will search to the global npm modules
 2. Dir:     string, Dir set the root, where to search for typescript files/project.
 Default "./"
 3. Ignore:  string, comma separated ignore typescript files/project from these directories.
 Default "" (node_modules are always ignored)
-4. Watch:	 boolean, watch for any changes and re-build if true/.
-Default true -- This is not ready yet
+4. Tsconfig:  &typescript.Tsconfig{}, here you can set all compilerOptions if no tsconfig.json exists inside the 'Dir'
+5. Editor: 	typescript.Editor(), if setted then alm-tools browser-based typescript IDE will be available.
+Defailt is nil

 > Note: if any string in Ignore doesn't start with './' then it will ignore all files which contains this path string.
 For example /node_modules/ will ignore all typescript files that are inside at ANY '/node_modules/', that means and the submodules.